LilaDoc/Omnimor/README.md

 ### Configuration du Backend
 ### Backend Setup
-1. Navigate to the `keepUpAPI` directory
+1. Navigate to the `omnimorapi` directory
 2. Create a `.env` file with your database credentials:
 ```
 DB_USER=votre_utilisateur